Using RecurrenceField¶

 every date this year for a club that runs every Wednesday), you’ll

-want to use between
+want to use between.

-takes two dates (the start and end date), and returns a list
+between takes two dates (the start and end date), and returns a list

-objects matching the recurrence pattern between those
+of datetime objects matching the recurrence pattern between those

 dates.
-It is used like this (using the Course
+It is used like this (using the Course model from above):

 from datetime import datetime